Switch from your normal vitamins to a prenatal when pregnant

 This should include switching to a healthier diet (C’mon, you know you can do better!), mild exercise, reduction of stress, and getting plenty of sleep.

-Pregnancy shouldn’t be that scary, after all women have been doing this for how long?
+Pregnancy shouldn’t be that scary.
+After all, women have been doing this for how long?
 But we are discovering new facts about pregnancy and the unborn child, every day, and effects of lifestyle, environment and maternal health on your baby and the gestating mother.
-Always err on the side of caution, and you will make a healthy baby.
+Always be on the side of caution, and you will make a healthy baby.